WahaTech/waha-beta/content/Top.en.md

 ---
-header: "It's Nice To Meet You"
+header: "The Bridge to Clean Energy"
-subheader: "Welcome To Our Studio!"
+subheader: "Welcome to Waha"
-imageFileName: "header-bg.jpg"
+imageFileName: "drone/3.jpeg"
 jumpToAnchor: "Services"
 jumpToAnchorText: "Tell Me More"
 ---